Who needs a high-yield checking account?

-Todd Sandler, head of product strategy at ING Direct in Wilmington, Del., says people who "want low fees and are self-directed and comfortable banking online" can benefit from an online checking account that pays interest.
+Todd Sandler, head of product strategy at Wilmington, Del.-based ING Direct, says people who "want low fees and are self-directed and comfortable banking online" can benefit from an online checking account that pays interest.

 CD ladder might be better